StorkST/Russian-Learning-Tools/content/posts/core-verbs-of-russian.md

 - **which sheet, e.g. beginners**
 - **the target language, e.g RU/EN, RU/FR**

-**Obviously contributors will get credited on the sheets and on Github for their efforts.**
+**Obviously contributors will get credited on the sheets and on GitHub for their efforts.**